TrumanGIT/True-North/README.md

 NO STOCK GAME FOLDER!
 What does that mean?:

 You need the latest v1.70 of Skyrim Anniversary Edition and all Creation Club content that came with it.
 (GOG version has not been tested, I don't own a copy but should work fine)

-Your game folder cannot have e.g., SKSE, Engine Fixes, or ENB .dll files added to it (remove them if you have them)
+Your game folder cannot have SKSE, Engine Fixes, or ENB .dll files added to it (remove them if you have them)

-ESPs cleaned with SSEEdit are fine and recommended.

 Widscreen, Controller and gamepad are supported.
 (Select the Widescreen or Widescreen-performance profile in MO2)